as at February 1, 2019

 7. BONSPIEL FORMAT

-7.1 Formats to be set up as 8, 10, 12, 16, 0r 20 teams with first come first serve entry.
+7.1 Formats to be set up as 4, 6, 8, 10, 12, 15, 16, 0r 20 teams with first come first serve entry.
 Waiting list will be done until the next threshold is met.
 A 4 sheet rink can only handle max 16 and max 12 of either gender.
 A bonspiel will not be designated as an MJCT event with points awarded where less than 4 teams are registered at the entry closing date.

 7.2 Qualifiers will be as follows: